musket-ml/musket_core/musket_docs/docs/generic/index.md

 ## Built-in NN layers

-There are a lot of built-in NN layers, basically, all of those supported by Keras.
+There are a lot of built-in NN layers, basically, we support all layers that are supported by Keras.

 Here are just a few: